0x0elliot/massmailer/ReadMe.md

 Well this script has got your back :D
 <br>
 <h1>Features:</h1><br>
 1. Email people just using a text file.
-It's fully automated so all you need is to wait for it to finish while you can lay back and relax.<br>
+It's fully automated so all you need is to wait for it to finish while you can lay back and relax.<br><br>
 2. It's efficient and does not reveal the email of one user to the other.
-It's all direct.<br>
+It's all direct.<br><br>
 3. It's free!
-The only limitations you have are those provided by your mail provider.<br>
+The only limitations you have are those provided by your mail provider.<br><br>

 <h1>Requirements:</h1><br>
 1. An email account/SMTP server and an account on it.<br>